stmarksnewferry/stmarksnewferry.github.io/_whats_on_boxes/sundays.md

 **Evenings:**

+Mission Prayer on the third Sunday at 5pm
+Evening Prayer on the final Sunday at 6.30pm

-occasional seminar series or other gatherings make use of the Sunday evening slot.
+And occasional seminar series on the final Sunday at 7.45pm